cellsummer/markdown-cv/index.md

 ### **Citic-Prudential Life Insurance Co.** `2020.9 - 2021.2`

 _Valuation Actuary_ `Beijing, China` <br>
-* Responsible for various reporting metrics to regional office, including EEV, Economic Capital, IFRS and Solvency; Provided insightful analysis of the quarter-end and year-end production results to group actuaries
+* Responsible for various reporting metrics to Pru's regional office, including EEV, Economic Capital, IFRS and Solvency; Provided insightful analysis of the quarter-end and year-end production results to Group actuaries
 * Led initiatives for streamlining process for persistency experience study; Formed SOP for monthly persistency monitoring and annual assumption review
 * Created a R2DB tool to streamline the Prophet output process; Significantly improved the runtime for large sets of output and reduced the operation risk